Sanjiv-Madhavan/system-design/Blogging-platform/Database/RDS-PostgresQL/Design-choices.md

 ---

-## **2️⃣ What You Should Learn for System Design with PostgreSQL in AWS**
+## **2️⃣ Topics for System Design with PostgreSQL in AWS**

-To design a **scalable, high-performance, and fault-tolerant system using PostgreSQL on AWS**, you should focus on the following:
+To design a **scalable, high-performance, and fault-tolerant system using PostgreSQL on AWS**, we should focus on the following:

 ### **🛠️ Performance Optimization**